petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

-Here every single time we input a line and get the next corresponding "internal" array:``list(map(int, input().split()))``, and then write it to the end of an external array (``append``).
+Here every single time we input a line and get the next corresponding "internal" array:``list(map(int, input().split()))``, and then ascibe it to the end of an external array (``append``).

-Note that here we've already clearly decided that the first index of our array corresponds to the *rows* of the input file, and the second index corresponds to the columns, i.e., in fact, we have already selected the left one from  the two tables above.
+Note that here we've already clearly decided that the first index of our array corresponds to the *rows* of the input file, and the second index corresponds to the *columns*, i.e., in fact, we have already selected the left one from  the two tables above.
 But this is not due to how Python works with two-dimensional arrays, but due to how the data is set in the input file.

-The output of a two-dimensional array, if you need to output it in a shape of such a table, is also done by a combination of options of outputting a one-dimensional array.
+The output of a two-dimensional array, if you need to print it in a shape of such a table, is also done by a combination of options used for outputting a one-dimensional array.
 For example, like this::

     for i in range(len(a)):